What Are Google Search Essentials?

 Spam Policies

-The spam policies cover the manipulative practices you should avoid to ensure that your content is eligible to appear on Google search results pages.
+The spam policies outline the manipulative practices to avoid, ensuring your content is eligible to appear in Google search results pages.

 Sites that engage in the spam practices listed in this section will have their rankings demoted or their content removed from search results pages altogether.

 Google has automated systems to identify spammy content and practices.
-It could also have human reviewers review a site and strike it with a manual action penalty.
+It could also have human reviewers review a site and apply a manual action penalty.

 The spam content and practices mentioned in Google Search Essentials include: